 There's actually more than one meaning!

-Even though the iPhone is actually not the best-selling cell phone of all time, you probably either have one or know of at least ten people who do.
+Even if you don’t have an iPhone yourself, you probably know of at least ten people who do.
 The iPhone took the world by storm when it debuted in 2007 and its popularity has shown no signs of slowing down.
 But, even if you do have one, can you confidently say you know what that now-iconic letter I is short for?

 That little “I” actually got its start long before the iPhone became a reality.
 The first Apple product with an “I” in its name was the iMac computer, released back in 1998.
 Never mind phones that could access the Internet—back then, computers that could do so were a rarity.
 So the “I” originally stood for Internet, to highlight the Mac’s revolutionary Internet capacities.
 Find out the fascinating origins of some more of your favorite company names.